GGWPVV/microservice-test-bench/README.md

 - Easy creation, starting, and stopping of Kubernetes clusters locally.
 - Simple mechanism to delete clusters when they are no longer needed.

+### Setting Up Your Integrated Development Environment (IDE)
+#### VSCode
+We have pre-configured settings for VS Code in the `.vscode` folder.
+This includes:
+*   `settings.json`: Extra paths have been added to allow the IDE to navigate and work with our multi-root project structure.
+*   `launch.json`: Configuration files are provided to enable debugging FastAPI or Django applications directly from within VS Code.

+#### PyCharm Setup
+Configure your project settings in PyCharm as follows:

+1. **Project Structure**:
+	* Set "base", "components", and "development" folders as source directories.
+2. **Django Support (if applicable)**:
+	* Enable Django support to run Django applications from within the IDE.
+3. **FastAPI Configuration (if applicable)**:
+	* Create a new Run/Debug configuration for FastAPI, setting the application file to `bases/backend/fapi_example/core.py`.

+This setup should provide you with a streamlined development environment in PyCharm.